Grovety/Meeting-Room/Setup_via_Smartphone.md

-4. While connected to the panel’s network: o	Open the setup page by:
+4. While connected to the panel’s network:

+Open the setup page by:
  - Scanning the second QR code, or
  - Entering the following address in your phone’s browser: **192.168.4.1**